Batalin-Vilkovisky algebra structure on Poisson manifolds with diagonalizable modular symmetry

-\begin{notation} Throughout this paper, $k$ denotes a field of character $0$.
+\begin{notation} Throughout this paper, $k$ denotes a field of characteristic $0$.
 All tensors and Homs are over $k$ unless otherwise specified.
 All algebras (resp. coalgebras) are unital and augmented (resp. co-unital and co-augmented) over $k$.
+A Poisson algebra $A$ with the Poisson structure $\pi$ is denoted by $(A,\pi)$, or by $(A, \cdot, \{-,-\})$.
 If $A$ is an associative algebra, then $A^{op}$ is its opposite and $A^e=A\otimes A^{op}$ is its envelope.
 All complexes are graded such that the differential has degree $-1$; for a cochain complex, it is viewed as a chain complex by negating the grading, and it is cohomology $\mathrm{H}^\bullet(-)$ is given by $\mathrm{H}_{-\bullet}(-)$ of its negation. \end{notation}